 - Carbon fiber rods

-- High temperature neodymium magnets in the carbon fiber rods connect them to the joints
+- High temperature neodymium magnets in the carbon fiber rods attach them to the ball joints

 - Heated build plate made from cast aluminum tooling plate